123sumanyu/team_genz/Prototype/Hardware/components_list.md

 ### `Notes`

 All components are selected with affordability, availability, and ease of replacement in mind.
-The system is designed to be assembled using commonly available parts to ensure practicality for real-world agricultural use.
+The system is designed to be assembled using commonly available parts to ensure practicality for real-world agricultural use .